-Thank you for purchasing this Third Generation Scarlett 18i8, one of the family of Focusrite professional audio interfaces incorporating high quality Focusrite analogue pre-amplifiers.
+Thank you for purchasing this Third Generation Scarlett 8i6, one of the family of Focusrite professional audio interfaces incorporating high quality Focusrite analogue pre-amplifiers.
 In conjunction with the unit's accompanying software application, Focusrite Control, you now have a compact yet highly versatile solution for routing high quality audio to and from your computer.
+You can also use the Scarlett 8i6 as a "stand-alone" interface to any other type of recording device, once you have configured it using Focusrite Control.

 In developing the Third Generation series of Scarlett interfaces, we have made further improvements to both performance and features.
 Audio specifications have been upgraded throughout the unit to give you greater dynamic range and even lower noise and distortion; additionally, the mic preamp now accepts higher input levels.
 An important enhancement is the inclusion of Focusrite's AIR function.
-Individually selectable on Inputs 1 to 4, AIR subtly modifies the preamp's frequency response to model the sonic characteristics of our classic transformer-based ISA microphone preamps.
+Individually selectable on Inputs 1 and 2, AIR subtly modifies the preamp's frequency response to model the sonic characteristics of our classic transformer-based ISA microphone preamps.
 When recording with good quality microphones, you will notice an enhanced clarity and definition in the important mid to high frequency range, just where it is most needed for vocals and many acoustic instruments.
 Third Generation Scarlett interfaces are class compliant on macOS: this means they are plug-and-play, so no need to install a driver if you are a Mac user.